rpedros02/lei-24-s2-1DL-g08/docs/sprintC/us024/01.requirements-engineering/Readme.md

 >
 > **Answer:** No; sometimes, for various reasons (e.g. insufficient staff, faulty equipment or adverse weather conditions) a task has to be postponed to a new date; task duration is not directly related to this.

+>**Question:** What are the input to postpone an entry?
+From my perspective the Green Spaces Manager only needs to select the entry and introduce the new date.
+>
+> **Answer:** Yes, you are correct!

 ### 1.3.
 Acceptance Criteria